kunalsumbly/JavaStreams/README.md

 # JavaStreams
-This project contains Java Streams  and Lambdas
+This project contains Java Streams  and Lambdas examples from https://www.manning.com/books/java-8-in-action
 1) simple examples of lambdas and method references
 2) Functional interfaces and behaviour parameterization
 3) Streams and corresponding chaining methods